merge/skulls/x230/README.md

 ![seabios_bootmenu](front.jpg)

 ## Latest release
-* This directory's `./build.sh` should produce the exact release image file (from a skulls git checkout).
 Get it from our [release page](https://github.com/merge/coreboot-x230/releases)
 * __coreboot__: We take coreboot's master branch at the time we build a release image.
 * __microcode update__: revision `20` from 2018-04-10 (includes mitigations for Spectre Variant 3a and 4)
 * __SeaBIOS__: version [1.12.0](https://seabios.org/Releases) from 2018-11-17

 ## table of contents
 * [TL;DR](#tldr)